 INSURANCE COVERAGE AFTER A HIT AND RUN ACCIDENT

 It is sad and frustrating that someone could cause a car accident and then flee the scene to try to avoid responsibility.
-Unfortunately, that is something our Minnesota car accident lawyers have to deal with for injury clients several times each year.
-It may be because the other driver was driving drunk, or possibly because the other driver had no insurance or has had too many accidents and is worried about losing their insurance.
-Whatever the reason, it puts the car crash victim in a bad position and actually makes them a victim a second time – first because of being hit, and then second because the at-fault driver fled without paying for the damage.
+Unfortunately, that is something our Minnesota car accident attorneys have to deal with for injury clients several times each year.
+It may be because the other driver was driving drunk, or possibly because the other driver had no insurance or has had too many accidents and is worried about losing their license or insurance.
+Whatever the reason, it puts the car crash victim in a bad position and actually makes them a victim a second time – first because of being hit, and then second because the other driver fled without paying for the damage.

 If you or a family member are injured in a hit and run car crash in MN, please call our office and speak with a lawyer for a free consultation.
 One of our car accident attorneys will explain your rights to you and go through the insurance coverage issues.
 If we take your case, we never charge anything unless we get compensation for you.